Ada-Developers-Academy/core-unit-1/python-oop/intro-to-decorators.md

 Now, those three functions are decorated!
 Whenever Ryanne's program runs the add, subtract, or multiply functions, their behavior is _extended_, and automatically always checks validity, calculates, and then prints the result.

-### How is This Different Than Making/Invoking Helper Functions?
+### How is This Different Than Making and Invoking Helper Functions?

 We may have read through Ryanne's problem and imagined creating helper functions to put inside the calculation functions.
 That absolutely would have worked; there are multiple ways to solve this problem!

 The wisdom of when to use the decorator pattern and when it gives clear benefits comes with experience.
 However, to name some benefits of the decorator pattern:

-- The decorator syntax may be more readable in this situation
+- The decorator syntax may be more readable in this situation.
+It calls attention to itself that something interesting is happening.
 - The decorator syntax can enforce consistency
 - Depending on how often we imagine the decorator logic changing vs. the calculation logic changing, decorators may be easier to use, refactor, update, and maintain, compared to helper functions